Curvature and local matchings of conference graphs and extensions: Acknowledgement

 \section{Acknowledgement}

-This work has been supported by the National Key R \& D Program of China 2023YFA1010200 and the National Natural Science Foundation of China No. 12031017 and No. 12431004.
+This work is supported by the National Key R \& D Program of China 2023YFA1010200 and the National Natural Science Foundation of China No. 12031017 and No. 12431004.
 H. Z. is very grateful to Professor Wen Huang for his encouragement and helpful discussion.